 How to apply

-- Interviews for short-listed candidates will take place in Oxford on Monday, week 9 of Hilary Term.
+- Interviews for short-listed candidates will take place on Monday 15th March 2021.
 Applications from candidates who are unable to attend an interview on this date cannot be accepted.

 - Candidates will be notified of the outcome of their application by the end of March 2021.